smithajo/GCP/README.md

    * Secure:
      * **Identity Aware Proxy** and **Cloud Armour** allows to secure applications on the internet to prevent unauthorized (malicious) activities.

+  Cloud dedicated interconnect conforms to googles SLAs unlike Cloud VPN, directConnect or Carrier connect for securing establishing connection between onpremise and google cloud networks.

+## Cloud VPC
+  * They have routing tables for forwarding traffic from one instance to another within the same network even across subnetworks across GCP zones.
+  * When dealing with several projects and need to establish communication between VPCs
+    * **VPC-peering** is used to allow communication between two VPCs using a peer relation
+    * **Shared VPC** is used when admin needs to use IAM control over who can access what resource in another VPC
+  *

+## Firewall
+  * Firewall can be configured to limit access to resources INGRESS or OUTGRESS.
+  * Tags can be used to reference firewall rules to instances that have the same tag.
+  *

 ## Cloud armour
   * Web-application firewall at layer 7(OSI model), rules are associated with application logic layer, to control the incoming data - http traffic and so on.
   * Protect webapplication against DDOS attacks